kserve/website/docs/modelserving/mms/multi-model-serving.md

 To scale the number of models, we have to scale the number of InferenceServices, something that can quickly challenge the cluster's limits.

-Multi-model serving is designed to address three types of limitations KServe will run into: 1) Compute resource limitation, 2) Maximum pods limitation, 3) Maximum IP address limitation.
+Multi-model serving is designed to address three types of limitations KServe will run into:

+- Compute resource limitation
+- Maximum pods limitation
+- Maximum IP address limitation.

 ### Compute resource limitation
 Each InferenceService has a resource overhead because of the sidecars injected into each pod.